Box Office Modeling & Analytics

 • From 2011 to 2018, the average picked up to 52.2%;

-• In 2022 it hit 66.9%, and it continues to rise.
+• In 2022 it hit 67.2%, and it has leveled off since then.

 Are movies improving?
 No, they’re the same.
 Rotten Tomatoes has said that the increase comes from adding more critics, with more diverse backgrounds, but that doesn’t add up — one set of professional critics would not be more positive than another set.

-The Flaw: There is a flaw that continues to plague Rotten Tomatoes, outlined in chart 06 here.
+The flaw: There is a flaw that continues to plague Rotten Tomatoes, outlined in chart 06 here.

 New franchises are the lifeblood of the commercial movie business.
 There were 13 new franchises in 2019, the fewest number of new franchises since 2007, although they earned $2.96 billion, which is strong ($228m per film).
 See it here in chart 03.